ninanoo/PoR/README.md

 <br/>

-## Relevancy and Consensus Mechanism
+## Relevance and Consensus Mechanism

 Candidate blocks to be newly added reach a consensus as the block most relevant to the previous block as they go through a continuous diffusion and convergence process in the network.
 Every blockchain algorithm uses a pair of public and private keys to generate a signature for the ledger.
 Here, the pair of public and private keys is used not only for signature generation purpose, but also as a proprietary key, which is proprietary information.
-The self relevancy of a block is generated by the number of consecutive matching bits by comparing the hash value of the immediately preceding block with the public key value in bit-by-bit order from the start bit.
+The self relevance of a block is generated by the number of consecutive matching bits by comparing the hash value of the immediately preceding block with the public key value in bit-by-bit order from the start bit.
 To reduce unnecessary competition on the network, it has a similar difficulty to that of PoW.
 The difficulty is the minimum number of bits that must be matched and is not intended to be a proof of work.